jeffrom/logd/WORK.md

     - all commands
 - [ ] after the tests are solid, go through all the code and reorg
 - [ ] finish command set, including STATS, REFUSE, ACCEPT
+    - refuse(_at) / accept(_at) should be able to synchronize switching at
+      partition boundaries, as well as ids.
 - [ ] REPLICATE can just call READ internally for now, later it should have a different protocol
 - [ ] make consistency guarantees configurable. fast by default but also force